 Table 3 presents our main results examining the relationship between phantom shares and shareholder votes cast in company meetings.
 The dependent variables in Columns 1, 2 and 3 are for votes, against votes and broker non-votes, respectively.
 In Columns 1 and 2 of Table 3, we find that an increase in the number of phantom shares leads to less voting, both for and against, consistent with our hypothesis that phantom shares will reduce overall yea and nay votes cast.
-We also observe that ETF underlying shares voted for (against) positively relates to overall for (against) votes in Column 1 (2), as would be expected.
+We also observe that ETF underlying shares voted for (against) positively relate to overall for (against) votes in Column 1 (2), as would be expected.

-In Column 3 of Table 3, we examine the relationship between phantom shares and broker non-votes.
-As we discussed earlier, if the phantom underlying shares are being held as hedge for the phantom ETF share, it is common practice for securities lenders to abstain from voting those shares.
-As a result, an increase in phantom shares should result in an increase in the number broker non-votes cast.
-Column 3 provides evidence consistent with this hypothesis.25 Importantly, we also find that our aggregate measure of ETF shares has no positive significant relationship with broker non-votes.
+In Column 3 of Table 3, we examine the relationship between phantom shares and broker nonvotes.
+As we discussed earlier, if the phantom underlying shares are held long as a hedge for the short (i.e., phantom) ETF share position, it is common practice for APs or arbitrageurs to abstain from voting those shares.
+As a result, an increase in phantom shares should result in an increase in the number of broker nonvotes cast.
+Column 3 provides evidence consistent with this hypothesis.27 Importantly, we also find that our aggregate measure of ETF shares has no positive significant relationship with broker non-votes.
 As these regular ETF shares have both economic and ownership rights, we should not see a positive relationship between them and broker non-votes.